Sak-drago/Writeup/Misc/Height_of_Joey_Plane.md

 # Height Of Joeys Plane
-Helped me learn how to track flights just from a single image.
-Kinda crazy to see what all I could do with a single image
+How to track an entire plane just through a single image.
 ## Category
 **OSINT**
 ## Points